WHAT GOES AROUND...FBI Nabs Rudy Giuliani's Laptops

-Category: World Politics Hits: 2The FBI seized Rudy Giuliani's electronic equipment from two places including and I quote, "laptops and cell phones," giving all reasonable observers a much needed shot of schadenfreude.
+Category: World Politics Hits: 26The FBI seized Rudy Giuliani's electronic equipment from two places including and I quote, "laptops and cell phones," giving all reasonable observers a much needed shot of schadenfreude.
 Fox News' John Roberts and Sandra Smith opened up their program by giving their viewers the good news. "[Feds] took laptops and cell phones."
 Roberts said.
 In the next hour, it was Sandra Smith's turn.
 Smith said, "Federal investigators did seize several electronic devices from his home including laptops and cell phones."
 In one of the most corrupt actions in American presidential history, Rudy tried to ratf**k President Biden and his son Hunter Biden in October of 2020, when he elicited the aid of the New York Post to claim a little-known computer repairman had one of Hunter Biden's laptops containing incriminating evidence in an effort to re-elect TraitorTrump.
 SeditiousEx was front and center promoting the same unbelievable filth as well at the time.

 Read more https://crooksandliars.com/2021/04/fbi-nabs-rudy-giulianis-laptops